mrdvince/anga/README.md

 See the README on this [link](https://github.com/mrdvince/pytorchtemplate) has been([forked from](https://github.com/victoresque/pytorch-template)).
 The readme contains information on the folder structures and how to modify the hyperparameters to your liking.

 On a high level:
-- the config json file contains the model hyperparmaters and other settings
+- the config json file contains the model hyperparamaters and other settings

 Run `python train.py -c config.json` to train the model.